Environmental Protection Agency (EPA).

 3. Conclusion.
 EPA has determined that reliable data show the safety of infants and children would be adequately protected if the FQPA SF were reduced to 1X.
 That decision is based on the following findings:

-ii.
-There is no evidence that quizalofop ethyl results in increased susceptibility in in utero rats or rabbits in the prenatal developmental studies or in young rats in the 2-generation reproduction study.
+iii.
+There is no qualitative or quantitative evidence that quizalofop ethyl results in increased susceptibility in in utero rats or rabbits in the prenatal developmental studies or in young rats in the 2-generation reproduction study.

 E. Aggregate Risks and Determination of Safety

 2. Chronic risk.
-Using the exposure assumptions described in this unit for chronic exposure, EPA has concluded that chronic exposure to quizalofop ethyl from food and water will utilize 29% of the cPAD for children 1-2 years old, the population group receiving the greatest exposure.
+Using the exposure assumptions described in this unit for chronic exposure, EPA has concluded that chronic exposure to quizalofop ethyl from food and water will utilize 84% of the cPAD for all infants less than 1-year old, the population group receiving the greatest exposure.
+Most of the dietary exposure is attributed to drinking water, utilizing 75% of the cPAD for all infants less than 1-year old.
 There are no residential uses for quizalofop ethyl.

 3. Short- and intermediate-term risk.
 Short- and intermediate-term aggregate exposure takes into account short- and intermediate-term residential exposure plus chronic exposure to food and water (considered to be a background exposure level).
-Because no short- or intermediate-term adverse effect was identified, quizalofop ethyl is not expected to pose a short- or intermediate-term risk.
+Because there are no residential uses, quizalofop ethyl is not expected to pose short- or intermediate-term risk.